balparda/transai/README.md

 ##### Exporting the `requirements.txt` file

-This template does not generate `requirements.txt` automatically (Poetry uses `poetry.lock`).
-If you need a `requirements.txt` for Docker/legacy tooling, use Poetry’s export plugin (`poetry-plugin-export`) by simply running:
+This project does not generate `requirements.txt` automatically (Poetry uses `poetry.lock`).
+If you need a `requirements.txt` for Docker/legacy tooling, use Poetry's export plugin (`poetry-plugin-export`) by simply running:

 ```sh
 make req  # or: poetry export --format requirements.txt --without-hashes --output requirements.txt